 Plumerias require at least six hours of full sunlight every day to thrive.
 So, if you’re planting a plumeria indoors, it will do best near a south-facing window where it can enjoy the sunlight it needs.

-In the garden, aim for a location that receives abundant direct light throughout the majority of the day where possible.
+Where possible, aim for a location in the garden that receives abundant direct light throughout most of the day.

-If you live in a particularly warm climate, your plumeria may prefer shade during the hottest afternoon hours.
-Just make sure it’s receiving the sunlight it needs without baking in temperatures above 80 degrees Fahrenheit.
+If you live in a hot climate, your plumeria may prefer shade during the hottest afternoon.
+Just ensure it receives the sunlight it needs without baking in temperatures above 80 degrees Fahrenheit.

 Temperature and Humidity Preferences

-Plumerias do best in warmer climates with ambient temperatures between 65 to 80 degrees Fahrenheit.
-You should bring your plumeria indoors during the winter months if temperatures drop below 55 degrees.
+Plumerias thrive in climates with ambient temperatures between 65 and 80 degrees Fahrenheit.
+If temperatures drop below 55 degrees during the winter months, you should bring your plumeria indoors.

-Now, this plant prefers conditions with around 50 percent humidity if possible.
+Now, this plant prefers conditions with around 50 percent humidity.
 If you live in an area that doesn’t meet this requirement, you can mist the plant’s foliage or use a humidifier during its growing season.